bobtail-dev/bobtail/README.md

 [DSLs]: https://github.com/jashkenas/coffee-script/wiki/%5Bextensibility%5D-writing-DSLs

-At the same time, because we are simply writing Coffeescript, we have all the flexibility and code which that brings to the table, useful for shaping data for the views as well as for specifying component behavior.
+At the same time, because we are simply writing CoffeeScript, we have all the flexibility and code which that brings to the table, useful for shaping data for the views as well as for specifying component behavior.
 Reactive is designed for rich application development.
 This is a developer-centric